CORPORATE TAX POLICY

 g) Notify the appropriate body of the competent tax authority and sufficiently discuss therewith all significant issues of fact of which it has notice, in order to commence the appropriate investigative proceedings, if any, and to promote agreements and consents during the course of inspection proceedings, to the extent reasonably possible and without impairing good corporate management.

-4. Application of the Corporate Tax Policy within the Framework of the Corporate and Governance Structure of the Group
+4. Application of the Policy within the Framework of the Corporate and Governance Structure of the Group

-The application of this Corporate Tax Policy shall be governed by the following principles in accordance with the provisions of the Group's corporate and governance structure:
+The application of this Policy shall be governed by the following principles in accordance with the provisions of the Group's corporate and governance structure:

 a) With respect to the Company